Last updated on February 3, 2024.

 We took a walk along the Tennessee River for that lesson as well, just to notice our surroundings.
 What sounds did we hear?
 What animals did we see?
 Did we notice any litter along the river?
 We talked about how the rivers and oceans are connected; that oceans are full of life; that water and air are our most precious resources.
 Even if a young child doesn’t understand everything you’re explaining, know that they are absorbing some of it and admiring your knowledge.

 If you search “pollution lesson preschool” on Pinterest or Google, you’ll find a ton of additional great ideas!

 I hope you can use some of these ideas with your little one.
-Feel free to ask questions or leave your own idea in the comments below!
+Feel free to ask questions or leave your ideas in the comments below!
 Thanks for reading, and please subscribe below!

-All photos in this post were taken by me.
+All the photos in this article, except for the top one, were taken by me.